What "agent discovery metadata" means

 Sources and research basis

 This report is grounded in Sunglasses internal research handoffs and public standards references.
-Internal source files used for this draft:
+Internal source material used for this draft: